-8 You should see a plot similar to Fig. 2.
+8 You should see something like Fig. 2.
 The beginning of the graph is quadratic, as we expect.
 However, the velocity saturates at some value because of the Langevin dynamics used in the simulation.
 Langevin dynamics involve a damping factor, which creates a terminal velocity.